 (c) any gross negligence, willful misconduct, or other breach of duty on the part of Owner or its other contractors (other than Operator, any Subcontractor, or their Representatives).

-Any indemnification payable by Owner to Operator hereunder shall be net of any insurance proceeds received by Operator under Operator’s or Owner’s insurance policies with respect to the circumstances giving rise to Owner’s indemnification of Operator hereunder.
+Note: Indemnity and insurance are separate obligations.
 13.4.
 Other Indemnity Rules.
 If any Losses arise, directly or indirectly, in whole or in part, out of the joint or concurrent negligence of both Parties and their Representatives, each Party’s liability therefor shall be limited to such Party’s proportionate degree of fault.
 Payments required to be paid by Operator to Owner under this Article 13 shall not constitute an Operating Expense or otherwise be reimbursable to Operator from Owner.

 ARTICLE 14